avantassel/finterest/README.md

 # F-Interest

 A quick cli tool to compare interest paid on a 30 year mortgage vs a 15 year mortgage.
+Or you can enter a custom monthly rate and number of months.
 Allows you to add extra principal payments to see the difference.

+Great for home loans, car loans or family loans.

 ```sh
 # install